microsoft/HealthyCountryAI/README.md

 * ubir-kunumeleng
 * ubir-wurrkeng

-Then in each container, the YYY-MM-DD-HHMM that the collection occured, for example -
+Then by the YYY-MM-DD-HHMM the collection occured, for example -
 * 2019-04-03-1050

 ...